ITurres/The-Time-Meister/README.md

 FOOTER:
        The footer will hold the "copyright" stamp and 3 items (three), one of them a link.
        The idea: 2 non-links items on the LEFT, the stamp will be centered and the item with the link on the RIGHT.

+>

+style.css:>

+As a start, I will five some general properties (*) to the whole page. boz-sizing-padding-and margin then I will add some properties to the <body>.

+NAVBAR: